jupyterhub/jupyter-remote-desktop-proxy/README.md

    from [conda-forge](https://anaconda.org/conda-forge/websockify) or with [apt](https://packages.ubuntu.com/search?suite=all&searchon=names&keywords=websockify)

-3. Install the packages needed to provide the actual Linux Desktop environment.
+3. Install the packages needed to provide a VNC server and the actual Linux Desktop environment.
-   You need to pick a desktop environment (there are many!) - here is the packages you would need for using the light-weight [XFCE4](https://www.xfce.org/) desktop environment:
+   You need to pick a desktop environment (there are many!) - here are the packages to use TigerVNC and the light-weight [XFCE4](https://www.xfce.org/) desktop environment on Ubuntu 22.04:

    ```
    dbus-x11
-   libgl1-mesa-glx
    xfce4
    xfce4-panel
    xfce4-session
    xfce4-settings
    xorg
    xubuntu-icon-theme
+   tigervnc-standalone-server
+   tigervnc-xorg-extension
    ```

    The recommended way to install these is from your Linux system package manager